Summer Reading List for Kids (book suggestions for ages 9 to 13)

 Summer Reading for Girls:

-After living her entire life with her adopted family on a small island, Crow begins to become curious about the world around her in this award-winning tale of exploration and family love.
+Beyond the Bright Sea by Lauren Wolk – After living her entire life with her adopted family on a small island, Crow becomes curious about the world around her in this award-winning tale of exploration and family love.

-The warriors series has 6 sets of 6 books each.
-(I linked to the 1st set <as of today’s writing, it is $23.97 for 6 paperbacks.)
+Warriors Series by Erin Hunter – Epic adventures.
+Fierce warrior cats.
+It’s a thrilling fantasy world.
+The Warriors series has six sets of 6 books each.
+(I linked to the 1st set <as of today’s writing, it is $23.97 for six paperbacks.)
 My daughter has become addicted to his series!
 (She even started a “Warriors Club” at school.)
 We are already on book 1 of the last set.
 There are also “super aeditions and “bonus stories.”

 middle grade summer reading